j-h-scheufen/regen-league/README.md

 ## Postgres Changes

-1. In order to modify a user's avatar image (bucket 'avatars'), public access had to be granted
+1. In order to modify a user's avatar image (bucket 'avatars'), public access had to be granted.
+The bucket was made public to allow invocation of 'getPublicUrl'.
 ```
 create policy "Public Access"
 on storage.objects for select